 Charlotte Green takes a look at some of the most stunning basketball upsets in the history of March Madness.

 The beauty of March Madness is that it is fun for anyone, whether you are a basketball fan or not.
-In addition to cheering on your personal brackets, seeing an underdog defeat a powerhouse is one of the best parts of March Madness.
+In addition to cheering on your team, seeing an underdog defeat a powerhouse is one of the best parts of March Madness.

 N.C.
 State Over Houston for the Championship (1983)

 As a real Cinderella up against a top dog, the North Carolina State Wolfpack barely made it into the tournament while the Houston Cougars were the definition of a "sure win."
 The Cougars trounced the No. 2 team, Louisville, in the semi-final game, entering the championship with a little too much confidence.